Major/Minor Declaration Policy

 Declaring and Changing a Major or Minor

-A student who wishes to declare or change a major or minor should first consult with his/her academic advisor.
+A student who wishes to declare or change a major or minor should first consult with his or her academic advisor.
 The change may then be made in the office of the appropriate academic Dean.
-Students must meet the degree requirements in effect at the time the change is made.
+Students must meet the course requirements for the major or minor in effect at the time it is declared or changed; see Catalog Requirements for additional details.

 Students who do not meet the minimum GPA criterion for a change of major that involves transferring to a new School or College must consult with the Dean of the intended College or School.
 The Dean and faculty advisors will help to map out a plan that can allow the student to return to good standing academically while also exploring the possibilities of the new major.
 Upon successful completion of the plan, the student will be admitted as a new major to the School or College.